BPS-Circular-API/discord-bot/README.md

 It uses my own BPS Circular API to get the latest circulars.

+## Uses

+Here is what the bot can do - https://bpsapi.rajtech.me/docs/discord-bot/using-the-bot/features

 ## Documentation ###

 The documentation for the bot can be found [here](https://bpsapi.rajtech.me/docs/category/discord-bot).